 Unexpected or excessive physical activity is one of the most common causes of muscle pain and strain.
 Other causes include:

 - Stress.
 Nervousness, anxiety, and other types of stress can make you tense up.
 This is a normal reaction, but chronic stress can put unnecessary pressure on your muscles.
 Stress restricts blood vessels, so your muscles receive less oxygen and waste products build up.
-Over time, this process contributes to excess tension, spasms, and back pain.
+Over time, this process contributes to excess tension, muscle spasms, and back pain.

 - Changes in physical activity.
 It’s good to get plenty of healthy exercise, but if you overdo it, you can put excess strain on your muscles.
 On the other hand, a sedentary lifestyle can weaken your muscles and make them vulnerable to injury.
 Similarly, repetitive movement or positions can cause wear and tear on muscle groups without giving your body time to repair itself.